nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The Create Team Feature allow the user to create a team in EZLead.
+The Create Team Feature allows the user to create a team in EZLead.
 Team will be stored in a global team list

 Step 1.
 The user wants to create a team named Backend.
 The user executes `create t/backend`.